 Already this leopard has acquired some local fame as the "De Laporte female" – named for the waterhole where she's set up shop, a popular man-made waterhole in the renowned Kruger National Park.

-It’s dry season in Kruger, seriously dry.
-As you'd expect, she doesn't usually have long to wait before an unsuspecting herd of impala or other small antelope come down to drink at the waterhole.
+It's dry season in Kruger National Park, seriously dry.
+As you'd expect, the female leopard doesn't usually have long to wait before an unsuspecting herd of impala or other small antelope come down to drink at the waterhole.
 With the patience of a predator, she waits for the perfect moment.
 When the herd appears to relax and let down their guard or one of the impala seems in the perfect position for her attack, she makes her move.

 With unbelievable speed and agility, she rushes forward, scaring her prey so that it slips on the steep sloping sides of the waterhole and into the water.
 In milliseconds, she follows it into the water and drowns the antelope with an efficient snout grip; keeping her mouth over its mouth and nose to smother it, rather than the usual throat grip.

-Once she's sure the animal is sucessfully dead, she effortlessly hoists it up the steep side of the waterhole.
-On this occasion, she dragged it off to a dry river bed where she proceeded to enjoy a quick snack bofore dragging the remaining feast off to her little cub, waiting patiently at a rocky hideaway close by.
+Once she's sure the animal is successfully dead, she effortlessly hoists it up the steep side of the waterhole.
+On this occasion, she dragged it off to a dry riverbed where she proceeded to enjoy a quick snack before dragging the remaining feast off to her little cub, waiting patiently at a rocky hideaway close by.

-By all accounts, the "De Laporte Female" has adopted and perfected this killing method which has been witnessed at least three times that we’re aware of.
+By all accounts, the "De Laporte Female" has adopted and perfected this killing method which has been witnessed at least three times that we're aware of.
 Our head guide, Simon Vegter, has been lucky enough to witness and photograph it twice.
-The first time, she unfortunately lost her kill and barely escaped with her life when a pride of lion happened by and heard the commotion, stealing the prey for themselves as can be seen in this video.
+The first time, the leopard, unfortunately, lost her kill and barely escaped with her life when a pride of lion happened by and heard the commotion, stealing the prey for themselves as can be seen in this video.

 Simon has been fortunate enough to witness five leopard kills on our Kruger Park safaris during the past year.